TheMathmagician0/shadPS4/README.md

 - [**fpPS4**](https://github.com/red-prig/fpPS4): The fpPS4 team has assisted massively with understanding some of the more complex parts of the PS4 operating system and libraries, by helping with reverse engineering work and research.

 - **yuzu**: Our shader compiler has been designed with yuzu's Hades compiler as a blueprint.
-This allowed us to focus on the challenges of emulating a modern AMD GPU while having a high-quality optimizing shader compiler implementation as a base.
+This allowed us to focus on the challenges of emulating a modern AMD GPU while having a high-quality optimizing shader compiler implementation as a base..

 - [**felix86**](https://github.com/OFFTKP/felix86): A new x86-64 → RISC-V Linux userspace emulator